-Stunning scenery surrounds the community, with the Comox Glacier crowning the Beaufort Mountain range to the west, and the calm waters of the Georgia Straight to the east.
+Stunning scenery surrounds the community, with the Comox Glacier crowning the Beaufort Mountain range to the west, and the calm waters of the Salish Sea (also known as the Georgia Straight) and the Coastal Mountain Range to the east.
 With more sunshine than Vancouver or Nanaimo, the Comox Valley enjoys mild winters and warm, dry summers.

 There are three major communities in the Comox Valley; the seaside town of Comox, the city of Courtenay and the historic village of Cumberland.
 The smaller communities of Fanny Bay, Buckley Bay, Union Bay, Royston, Saratoga Beach, Merville and Black Creek are also part of the Comox Valley.

 Recreation opportunities are endless in the Comox Valley, where you can enjoy world class skiing at Mount Washington, golfing on seven different courses including the renowned Crown Isle Resort, or sail the famed waters of Desolation Sound.
-As well, there are numerous parks, hiking and mountain bike trails, rock-climbing, kayaking, fishing and much more.
-Just a short ferry ride away are Denman and Hornby Islands, where you can enjoy the natural beauty of Provincial Parks.
-Or visit the famed white sand beach at Tribune Bay, where waters reach near-tropical temperatures.
-There are many charming shops, galleries and homey B&B’s to discover along the way.

 The Comox Valley can be accessed by land, sea or air.
 It’s just a three hour drive on highway 19A North from Victoria, and only an hour’s drive north from Nanaimo, where BC Ferries has two terminals to serve passengers traveling to or from Vancouver.

 With it’s stunning natural beauty, mild weather, unparalleled recreational activities, convenient transportation and vibrant communities, it’s no wonder that the Comox Valley has one of British Columbia’s fastest growth rates.
 It is the choice of many to come, visit, enjoy and live.